-With its origins rooted in the mining industry, the city of Benoni on Gauteng’s East Rand is today home to foodie gems that are delighting both locals and those willing to travel.
+With its origins rooted in the mining industry, the city of Benoni on Gauteng’s East Rand is today home to foodie gems and restaurants in Benoni that are delighting both locals and those willing to travel.

 By Janice Healing